#womenWe&Earthlove 2nd Edition

 Q: Hi Mahni!
 Can you share a little bit about yourself to the readers?

-Hi !
-It’s all started when I was a kid.
-I was a very active child and like physical activities.
-I often followed my parents to the ricefields, I like traveling a lot thus I chose Tourism as my major in University, I even joined Menwa (a military training for University students).
+Hi!
+It all started when I was a kid.
+I was a very active child and liked physical activities.
+I often followed my parents to the ricefields, I like travelling a lot thus I chose Tourism as my major in University, I even joined Menwa (a military training for University students).
 I am so grateful, that I am raised by very supportive parents, they always trust me as long as I am responsible for my life choices.

-After graduating from University, I had my first job in a traveling agent office, but I found that I could not fit with the job then resigned.
-Not so long after that, I had a chance to join a forum about Culture and Heritage in Jakarta as the woman representative of Bayan Tribe, which somehow triggered my concern of my own community.
+After graduating from University, I had my first job in a travelling agent’s office, but I found that I could not fit with the job and then resigned.
+Not so long after that, I had a chance to join a forum about Culture and Heritage in Jakarta as the woman representative of the Bayan Tribe, which somehow triggered my concern for my own community.
 As one of the indigenous women myself, I often hear some negative stereotypes from the people that “we” must be dirty, uneducated, and poor, while actually, we do many things to protect our values, earth, and forest.

 Q: Let us know the story of how you started Kon Bayan and why do you choose to promote ethical and local coffee from Bayan?